bkarst/branding-kits/pbi/text.md

 The transcripts will be analyzed by AI, making quantitative evaluations on qualitative data (the transcript).
 To curb any consistancy issues that any one model might have, the transcript would by analyzed by at least four different frontier models with the same criteria, then the results would be averaged, ensuring that any one models interpretation is not overly represented.
 Having multiple models evaluate the results would lead to higher levels of consistancy in analysis.
 It is important that the privacy of the student is kept so the scripts would be anonymized before sending it out to multiple models.

 Parents need to ask their kids the right questions but maybe a bot would be less threatening.

+The author's views on education is that parents should determine their child's educational exposure to politically bias teaching and enable themselves to react to it.
+Many parents, unfortunately are unaware or aware too late.

 Outline for Initial Survey: